-In this paper, we study efficient online learning algorithms for optimal dynamic treatment regimes when the reward and transition models are linear.
-As in contextual bandit problems, from each unit we interact with, we only observe \textit{bandit feedback}, \ie, only the rewards of the actions taken and never that of the other actions not taken, so we face the oft-noted trade-off between exploration and exploitation: we are motivated to myopically apply the current-best DTR based on the trajectories observed so far from previous units so to collect the highest reward for the current unit, but we also need to explore other treatment options in order to learn more about them for fear of missing better options for future units due to lack of data.
-Unlike contextual bandit problems, our decisions not only impact the immediate reward and which arm we observe at the present context for use in future learning, but they \emph{also} impact both the possible reward in future stages for the same unit \emph{and} the possible context at which we may obtain new data on future-stage reward structure.
+In this paper, we study efficient online learning algorithms for optimal DTRs when the $Q$ functions are linear.
+As in contextual bandits, from each unit we interact with, we only observe \textit{bandit feedback}, \ie, only the rewards of the actions taken and never that of the others, so we face the trade-off between exploration and exploitation: we are motivated to apply the current-best DTR so to collect the highest reward for the current unit, but we also need to explore other treatments for fear of missing better options for future units due to lack of data.
+Unlike contextual bandits, our decisions not only impact the immediate reward and which arm we observe at the present context for use in future learning, but they \emph{also} impact both the possible reward in future stages for the same unit \emph{and} the possible context at which we may obtain new data on future-stage reward structure.
 Our proposed algorithm tackles the trade-off between exploration and exploitation by carefully balancing the two imperatives and maintaining two sets of parameter estimators (one unbiased but imprecise, one biased but much more precise) to use in different context regions \citep[inspired by][]{goldenshluger2013linear}.
-We prove that, under a sharp margin condition (\ie, $\alpha = 1$ in our \cref{assumption: margin} below), our algorithm only incurs $O(\log T)$ regret after interacting with $T$ units, compared to the oracle policy that knows the true reward and transition models exactly.
+We prove that, under a sharp margin condition (\ie, $\alpha = 1$ in \cref{assumption: margin} below), our algorithm only incurs $O(\log T)$ regret after interacting with $T$ units, compared to the oracle policy that knows the true reward and transition models exactly.
 Our result is rate optimal and comparable to regret rates in the one-stage linear-response bandit problem where we may treat each unit only once.